Jagama Kello: Later career

 Jagama remained in the military, rising to the rank of Lieutenant General.
 He remained loyal to Emperor Haile Selassie when others deserted him, and was one of a number of officers who refused to participate in the ill-fated coup of 1960.
+Jagama was also instrumental in crushing a rebellion in Bale during the 1960’s and was rewarded by being appointed provincial military commander.

 He died in Addis Ababa at the age of 97.